BetonQuest/BetonQuest/docs/index.md

         <li> Easy to make Daily/repeatable quests.</li>
         <li> Great Discord community and staff support.</li>
         <li> Can be used to replace every GUI plugin we've had before.</li>
-        <li> Can be used for a ton of stuff other then quests if you learn the systems.</li>
+        <li> Can be used for a ton of stuff other than quests if you learn the systems.</li>
         </ul>

         The story: